RetroPie/RetroPie-Docs/docs/FinalBurn-Alpha.md

 ![neogeodiagram](https://cloud.githubusercontent.com/assets/10035308/8245309/a575cc8c-15e9-11e5-8735-0a4ab2a4e137.png)

+### Insert Coin Button issues (lr-fba and lr-fba-next)
+**NOTE:** many Capcom games are affected [by this issue with RetroArch Hotkeys](https://github.com/libretro/RetroArch/issues/2230) when used with the default RetroPie configuration for many controllers, the **RetroArch hotkey** button (i.e. select) interferes with the **insert coin button** (which also happens to be select).

-One important thing to note is that with lr-fba the hotkey button (i.e. select) interferes with you insert coin button (which also happens to be select) so as a result you can't insert a coin to start your game with the default controls.
-An easy fix is to to swap the hotkey and exit button around in the aforementioned retroarch.cfg.
+**Solution:** map the RetroArch hotkey (usually select) to another button

+* An easy fix is to to swap the hotkey and exit button around in the aforementioned `retroarch.cfg`.
+* Alternatively you can change the hotkey to an unused button (for example the XBox "home" button on an XBox360 Controller).
+As this issue apparently affects multiple cores it may be optimal to change it globally in (for example) `/opt/retropie/configs/all/retroarch-joypads/XboxGamepad(userspacedriver).cfg` set `input_enable_hotkey_btn = "10"`.

 ### PiFBA Controls
 PiFBA controls are located in